Glimesh/api-docs/content/docs/api/API Explorer.md

 Insomnia is a GraphQL explorer.
 It allows you to make queries without needing a dev environment.
 It is the recommended way to learn the API and is helpful if you are new to programming.

-> We have a folder with a collection to handle auth and make common requests.
+> We have a JSON file with a collection to handle auth and make common requests in Insomnia.
+You can download it [here](https://github.com/Glimesh/api-docs/tree/master/static/GlimeshCollection.json)

 ## Getting Started